lmhogfan/DiamondJobs/README.md

 ## Features

-- Customers

-Creating new customers, editing existing customers, creating new jobs, and reviewing past jobs.
+- Customers- Creating new customers, editing existing customers, creating new jobs, and reviewing past jobs.

-- Repairs and Custom Jobs

-Start new jobs, update existing jobs, and view job history.
+- Repairs and Custom Job- Start new jobs, update existing jobs, and view job history.

-- Employees

-Creating new employees, edit existing employees(only if logged in as a store manager), and changing password (only for logged in employee).
+- Employees- Creating new employees, edit existing employees(only if logged in as a store manager), and changing password (only for logged in employee).

-- Dynamic Search

-All list contain a dynamic search and sort feature to allow easier and simpler navigation.
+- Dynamic Search- All list contain a dynamic search and sort feature to allow easier and simpler navigation.

-- AWS Email Notifications

-When a job is marked "Completed Awaiting Pick Up", the option of an automated email appears.
+- AWS Email Notifications- When a job is marked "Completed Awaiting Pick Up", the option of an automated email appears.
 Currently, the customers email address must be confirmed through AWS before sending.

 ## Upcoming Features

-- Employee Portal

-Allow Employees to clock in/out, view and edit time cards, submit time off requests.
+- Employee Portal- Allow Employees to clock in/out, view and edit time cards, submit time off requests.

 - Inventory Management